On the fence

 Now, if we close our eyes and picture the image of a person sitting on the fence, today’s idiomatic expression comes to mind.

-Right now there are a lot of political upheavals (click to learn more) going on in the world.
+Right now, there are many political upheavals (click to learn more) worldwide.

 Posted